-In this section, I argue that, when properly interpreted, biblical teaching implies a minimal government with a specific function to be mentioned below.
+In this section, I argue that, when properly interpreted, biblical teaching implies a minimal government with a specific function, to be outlined below.
 First, I present a biblical methodology for getting at scriptural teaching about the state.
-I apply that methodology to support the claim that Israel's ethical policies in the Old Testament are better analogies for the
+I apply that methodology to support the claim that Israel's ethical policies in the Old Testament are better analogies for the church/covenant community than for the government.
+In this context, I clarify the role that "defining terms of address" plays in my discussion.
+Second, I distinguish negative and positive rights and argue that the best kinds of texts for unpacking biblical teaching about the state include four key New Testament texts and prophetic texts from the Old Testament that place obligations on pagan nations.
+I claim that these key texts depict the state as a protector of negative rights and not a provider of positive rights.
+Thus, the scriptures support a limited view of government and its function.
+Since Evangelicals take the Bible as authoritative, they should adopt the same view.

-When we come to examine the scriptures to see if there is a biblical view of the state, how should we go about the task?
+When we come to examine the scriptures to see whether there is a biblical view of the state, how should we go about the task?
 In my view, three principles should guide our investigation.
 The first principle regards Old Testament teaching.
 One should avoid using commands about what Israel was or was not to do when those commands seem grounded in the theocratic nature of Israel.
 Why?
 Because it is far from clear whether Israel is a good analogy with the contemporary state or instead with the covenant community-the church.
-As a theocracy, Israel is not a good parallel to the church/state relationship as depicted in the New Testament and in which we now live because the church is not called to create a theocracy, or to relate to the secular state theocratically (e.g., by appealing to natural moral law rather than trying to impose biblical commandments on the state.)5 However, it is arguably the case that Israel is a parallel to the church so that, for example, principles of caring for the poor within Israel should be applied to the covenant community and not to the state.
+As a theocracy, Israel is not a good parallel to the church-state relationship as depicted in the New Testament and the one with which we live today, because the church is not called to create a theocracy, or to relate to the secular state theocratically (e.g., by appealing to natural moral law rather than trying to impose biblical commandments on the state.)10 However, it is arguably the case that Israel is a parallel to the church so that, for example, principles of caring for the poor within Israel should be applied to the covenant community and not to the state.
 After all, when she was at her best, Israel was a voluntary covenant community.